 - Test the theory to determine the cause

-- Establish a plan of action to resolve the problem and implement the solution
+- Establish a plan of action to resolve the problem and identify potential effects

 1. Identify the Problem

-Identification is often the easiest step.
+This step is often the easiest.
 It may be accomplished via an inbound phone call from a user, a help desk ticket, an email message, a log file entry or any number of other sources.
-It is not at all uncommon for users to alert you to the problem.
+It is not at all uncommon for users to alert you to the problem or outage.

 As troubleshooters, we want to be very careful to ensure we have identified the root cause of the error, misconfiguration or service interruption before making any changes.

 - Gathering information from log files and error messages

 - Questioning users

 - Determining recent changes

 - Approaching multiple problems one at a time